jfecher/ante-website/content/blog/simplification_through_addition.md

     types even in shared mode (see GC'd languages like [OCaml introducing ownership semantics](https://blog.janestreet.com/oxidizing-ocaml-ownership/#the-linearity-mode)).
   - If movement semantics still aren't desired, users can wrap these owned types in a `Shared` wrapper manually.
+  - Note that types by default are neither shared, nor owned.
+It depends on the context they're used in.
+All the shared or owned modes do is change this default.

 Importantly, there is just one language underneath.